tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** I told you Sumail would be back.
+**How did this roster happen?** As intimidating as this roster looks, it hasn't been all sunflowers and rainbows for the two time reigning TI champs.
+After TI9, ana peaced out for another season and Jerax just straight up retired.
+Even Ceb intended to step down from active play and OG actually signed MidOne, Saksa, and Sumail to fill the empty shoes.

+Then COVID happened and Sumail vanished from competitive Dota for nearly an entire year.
+But see, I told you he'd be back in the third act.

 **How was their DPC year?** 36.13 Points

 * ***WEU DPC S1** - 5th, **ONE Esports Singapore Major** - Did not qualify, **WEU DPC S2** - 6th, **WePlay Kyiv AniMajor** - Did not qualify*

-Oh my god, it was so exciting.
-Notail called Alliance a bunch of cheaters during the coach scandal and never formally apologized.
-Ceb DM'd Secret's social media manager and cursed him out in French.
+Dude, it was so exciting.
+Notail called Alliance a bunch of cheaters during the coaching scandal and never formally apologized.
+Ceb DM'd Secret's social media manager and cursed him out in French for being mean.
 The brand appears to be slowly pivoting from esports teams to NFT manufacturers.
+It's been a ride.

-Oh the actual Dota?
+Oh the Dota?
 The Dota wasn't that great.
-After a sluggish season 1, Ana came back under the tag *humblegod* and got so humbled he didn't even finish the season.
+After a sluggish season 1, MidOne got the boot and ana came back for season 2 under the tag *humblegod.* He proceeded to get so humbled he didn't even finish the season, probably said, "Yeah, I don't need this shit," and retired for realsies this time.
+OG then had to call up Madara to be their fifth in the three-way-hell-in-a-cell tiebreaker just to not get bumped down to lower division.

+We in the business simply refer to this as OG getting into "TI form."

-**What would success look like?** C'mon, this one's obvious.
+**What would success look like?** This one should obvious.

 **What to spam in Twitch chat when OG is winning?** `THREE FUCKING FLUKES IN A ROW MAN SwiftRage`